Suleiman Oba Nimota: Career

-In 2015 she resigned as the women's leader of the PDP in Kwama.
-She found her position untenable after the leader of her party shifted his allegiance to the All Progressives Congress (APC) party and asked his followers to vote for that party instead.
+In 2015, Nimota resigned as the women's leader of the PDP in Kwama.
+She found her position untenable after the leader of her party shifted his allegiance to the All Progressives Congress (APC) party, and asked his followers to vote for that party instead.

-She is the founder of ADIRAHF foundation, the non-profit organization which was founded in 2020 with the aim of meeting the needs of those within the lower chain of society.
-The foundation since formation has empowered over 20 people in Ilorin during the covid19 pandemic lockdown.
+She is the founder of ADIRAHF foundation, a non-profit organization founded in 2020 with the aim of meeting the needs of those within the lower chain of society.
+The foundation empowered over 20 people in Ilorin during the covid19 pandemic lockdown.